rvarki/cerevisiae_PFP_experiment/README.md

 * chr: "chr name"  - This parameter changes the chromosome name which is used in the naming of the output files.
 By default, it is set to "chr1".
 * ref: ["list of integers"]  - This parameter controls the size of the pangenomes created.
 By default, it is set to ["10","20","30","40","50","60","70","80","93"].
 * w: "integer"  - This parameter controls the window size used in PFP.
 By default, it is set to 10.
-* p: "integer"  - This parameter controls the modulus used in the Rabin Karp hash function used by PFP.
+* p: "integer"  - This parameter controls the modulo used in the Rabin Karp hash function used by PFP.
 By default, it is set to 100.
 * file: "path to file"  - This parameter indicates where the accession file of interest is located.
 By default, it is located in the run_experiment directory.

 ## chr1_accessions.txt